Oligohydramnios (Low Amniotic Fluid)

 Risk Factors for Oligohydramnios

 In some cases, women who develop oligohydramnios have no identifiable risk factors.
 Because of this, it is crucial for physicians to monitor amniotic fluid levels throughout pregnancy.
-However, other women do have known risk factors for oligohydramnios, including:
+However, many pregnant women do have risk factors for oligohydramnios.

 Signs and Symptoms of Oligohydramnios

-The signs and symptoms of oligohydramnios vary from person to person but some of the most common signs and symptoms are:
+The signs and symptoms of oligohydramnios vary from person to person.
+Some of the most common signs and symptoms of lowered amniotic fluid volume are:

 - Rapid growth of uterus